Cheryl-Lau/astero/README.md

 [Note: these are NOT the src files inside the work directories]

 The src codes are only coupled to the edited version of ADIPLS provided in the 'adipls' repository.
-The adipls in the orginal MESA package does not comply with the src in here.
+The adipls in the orginal MESA package does not comply with the src in this repo.

 # New features introduced to MESA